-As a sophomore, he had 74 tackles with four interceptions, 4.5 sacks, 7.5 tackles for a loss, three passes broken up and one forced fumble.
-Three of his four interceptions came against Ball State.
-Jefferson was tremendous in 2011 and provided a number of splash plays for the Sooners.
+Jefferson was even better as a sophomore.
+He had 74 tackles, four picks, 4.5 sacks, 7.5 tackles for a loss, three passes broken up and one forced fumble.
+Jefferson had a record-setting game with three interceptions against Ball State.
+He led Oklahoma in interceptions and was third in tackles.